Earn your Master's in Nursing and stand out in the crowd.

 Choose Your Graduation Date

 The purpose of the graduate program in nursing is to promote foundational competencies that are core to all advanced nursing practice roles in an ever-changing and globally reaching health care environment.
-By pursuing more effective and innovative methodologies through which students utilize administrative expertise with the foresight to analyze problems, structure and facilitate development, and find and implement solutions, WCU graduates can and will make a positive impact on society.
+WCU is committed to pursuing more effective and innovative methodologies through which students utilize administrative expertise with the foresight to analyze problems, structure and facilitate development, and find and implement solutions, to help prepare our graduates to make a positive impact on society.